anthonytecsa/Charitree/README.md

 Huge thanks to the team and for struggling together

-Here's the code for out Django backend: [cool repo](https://github.com/Kenneth-Ye/ChariTree)
+Here's a demo video: https://www.youtube.com/watch?v=IFRKRrIsCZo&feature=youtu.be And here's the code for out Django backend: [cool repo](https://github.com/Kenneth-Ye/ChariTree)

 ## Authors